 Pallet wood finishing

-The final finish used on your project depends mostly on its purpose and the look you are going for.
+The finish used on your project depends mostly on its purpose and the look you are going for.
 Once the pallet is sanded and cleaned of any sanding dust, you have a variety of choices.

 The choice is wide from wood stains used to change the color and to enhance the grain of the wood at the same time.
 To beeswax or linseed oil that has a more natural look but that is less durable.
 Word of caution though.
 Sanding pallets can be tricky since most of the time you don’t know what type of wood they’re made from.

 Another good choice is clear poly to seal the raw wood or to be used on top of wood stain for better durability.